MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - Kai Wang, Bo Zhao, Xiangyu Peng, Zheng Zhu, Jiankang Deng, Xinchao Wang, Hakan Bilen, Yang You.
   - Key Word: Privacy; Face Recognition.
   - <details><summary>Digest</summary> We propose a novel framework FaceMAE, where the face privacy and recognition performance are considered simultaneously.
 Firstly, randomly masked face images are used to train the reconstruction module in FaceMAE.
 We tailor the instance relation matching (IRM) module to minimize the distribution gap between real faces and FaceMAE reconstructed ones.
 During the deployment phase, we use trained FaceMAE to reconstruct images from masked faces of unseen identities without extra training.

+- Unlocking High-Accuracy Differentially Private Image Classification through Scale. [[paper]](https://arxiv.org/abs/2204.13650) [[code]](https://github.com/deepmind/jax_privacy)
+  - Soham De, Leonard Berrada, Jamie Hayes, Samuel L. Smith, Borja Balle.
+  - Key Word: Differential Privacy; Image Classication.
+  - <details><summary>Digest</summary> Differential Privacy (DP) provides a formal privacy guarantee preventing adversaries with access to a machine learning model from extracting information about individual training points.
+Differentially Private Stochastic Gradient Descent (DP-SGD), the most popular DP training method for deep learning, realizes this protection by injecting noise during training.
+However previous works have found that DP-SGD often leads to a significant degradation in performance on standard image classification benchmarks.
+Furthermore, some authors have postulated that DP-SGD inherently performs poorly on large models, since the norm of the noise required to preserve privacy is proportional to the model dimension.
+In contrast, we demonstrate that DP-SGD on over-parameterized models can perform significantly better than previously thought.
+Combining careful hyper-parameter tuning with simple techniques to ensure signal propagation and improve the convergence rate, we obtain a new SOTA without extra data on CIFAR-10 of 81.4% under (8, 10^{-5})-DP using a 40-layer Wide-ResNet, improving over the previous SOTA of 71.7%.

 - SPAct: Self-supervised Privacy Preservation for Action Recognition. [[paper]](https://arxiv.org/abs/2203.15205) [[code]](https://github.com/DAVEISHAN/SPAct)
   - Ishan Rajendrakumar Dave, Chen Chen, Mubarak Shah. *CVPR 2022*